jakeloai/MassPacket/README.md

 ### 3. Behavioral Signal Analysis

-MassHunt can help surface patterns such as:
+MassPacket can help surface patterns such as:

 - login activity
 - session/token usage